3 min read

-The way they rate cats is by averaging the top health insurer’s claims of each breed using the top 10 pet insurance companies, Assurance, ASPCA, Nationwide, Pet First, Pet Partners, Petplan, Pets Best, Trupanion, Embrace, and Healthy Paws.
+The way cats are rated is by averaging the top health insurer’s claims of each breed using top pet health insurance companies.

-Of course, if you have a pet you know that no matter what the cost, you want to make sure they live a good, long, happy life.
-Whether your pet is a two-day old fish or a 15 year old dog, you can find health insurance somewhere.
+Of course, if you have a pet you know that no matter what the cost, you want to make sure they live a long, and happy life.
+Whether your pet is a two-day-old fish or a 15-year-old dog, you can find pet health insurance somewhere.
 However, if your dog is older and already ill, health insurance will probably cost you more than you want to pay.
 If you are not sure, talk to your veterinary professional about it first.

 Pet insurance can be confusing, but it doesn't have to cost a fortune.
 Find a plan using Wag!’s pet insurance comparison tool and save hundreds on veterinary costs each year!